-Manson was also denied parole for the twelfth time in 2012 for masterminding the 1969 murders of actress Sharon Tate and six others.
+Manson was also denied parole for the 12th time in 2012 for masterminding the 1969 murders of actress Sharon Tate and six others.
 Manson will be 92 if he lives to see his next scheduled parole hearing.
 Don’t worry.
 He will never be released.

 The diabolical Manson is often incorrectly referred to as a serial killer.
 That is simply not an accurate description of his crimes.
 According to the FBI, serial murder is "the unlawful killing of two or more victims by the same offender(s), in separate events," with an emotional cooling-off period between the murders.
 The FBI previously set the number of victims at three, but its Behavioral Analysis Unit lowered that number to two in 2005.

 The emotional cooling-off period is the most important factor in defining a serial killer.
 Ted Bundy and the “Killer Clown” John Wayne Gacy are good examples.
 They both slipped back into their seemingly normal lives in between their murders.
-That's where the cooling-off period comes into play -- their ability to maintain an outward appearance of being completely normal and functioning in society and then, when the urge to kill becomes overwhelming, they strike again.
+That's where the cooling-off period comes into play; their ability to maintain an outward appearance of being completely normal and functioning in society and then, when the urge to kill becomes overwhelming, they strike again.

 The misconceptions about Manson began decades ago and continue today.
-Manson was the charismatic leader of the Manson Family, a quasi-commune (cult really) that he formed in California in the late 1960s.
+Manson was the charismatic leader of the Manson Family, a quasi-commune (cult, really) that he formed in California in the late 1960s.
 Manson believed in an impending apocalyptic race war, which he termed "Helter Skelter," after the Beatles’ song of the same name.
-Manson masterminded two consecutive nights of murder to be executed by his followers in order to facilitate the race war.
+Manson masterminded two consecutive nights of murder to be executed by his followers to facilitate the race war.

 Consistent with a killing spree, the Manson family murders involved separate incidents that took place over two consecutive nights.
 Significantly, there was no emotional cooling-off period in between the two incidents.
-The killing spree was cold-blooded, calculated and planned.
+The killing spree was cold-blooded, calculated, and planned.